SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Cross Validation Techniques.md

 | Repeated K-Fold CV	| 0.9585 |	0.9504 |	0.9838 |	0.9255 |	0.9703|
 | Stratified K-Fold CV	| 0.9548 |	0.9544	| 0.9838 |	0.9096 |	0.9667|

-**Out of these techniques, K-Fold CV technique gives better overall accuracy and class wise accuracy.**
+**Out of these techniques, K-Fold CV technique gives better overall accuracy and class wise accuracy.
+Therefore, this technique can be used to divide our dataset into training and testing set.**

 1. Hold Out Technique: Randomly the dataset was distributed into 80% training set and 20% validation set.
 The aacuracy achieved was 93.80%.
 2. K-Fold Cross Validation: This divides data into k equal-sized folds, trains the model k times, each time using k-1 folds as training data and one fold as validation data.
 The accuracy achieved was 96.04%.